jayaemekar/systemdesign/docs/DesigningYoutubeorNetflix.md

 - **api_dev_key (string):** The API developer key of a registered account of our service.
 - **video_id (string):** A string to identify the video.
-- **offset (number):** We should be able to stream video from any offset; this offset would be a time in seconds from the beginning of the video.
-If we support playing/pausing a video from multiple devices, we will need to store the offset on the server.
-This will enable the users to start watching a video on any device from the same point where they left off.
+- **offset (number):** We should be able to stream video from any offset, which is measured in seconds from the start of the video.
+We'll need to save the offset on the server if we allow playing/paused videos from many devices.
+Users will be able to resume watching a video on any device from the point where they left off.
-- **codec (string) & resolution(string):** We should send the codec and resolution info in the API from the client to support play/pause from multiple devices.
-Imagine you are watching a video on your TV’s Netflix app, paused it, and started watching it on your phone’s Netflix app.
-In this case, you would need codec and resolution, as both these devices have a different resolution and use a different codec.
+- **codec (string) & resolution(string):** To support play/pause from different devices, the client should communicate the codec and resolution information to the API.
+Assume you were watching a video on Netflix on your TV when you paused it and switched to Netflix on your phone.
+Both these devices have different resolutions and use different codecs, therefore you'll need codec and resolution in this scenario.

 **Returns: (STREAM)**
 A media stream (a video chunk) from the given offset.

-## 5. High Level Design
+### High Level Design
-At a high-level we would need the following components:
+We'd require the following components at a high level:

-Processing Queue: Each uploaded video will be pushed to a processing queue to be de-queued later for encoding, thumbnail generation, and storage.
+- **Processing Queue:** Each submitted video will be placed in a processing queue, which will be de-queued for encoding, thumbnail generation, and storage later.
-Encoder: To encode each uploaded video into multiple formats.
+- **Encoder:** To encode each uploaded video into multiple formats.
-Thumbnails generator: To generate a few thumbnails for each video.
+- **Thumbnails generator:** To generate a few thumbnails for each video.
-Video and Thumbnail storage: To store video and thumbnail files in some distributed file storage.
+- **Video and Thumbnail storage:** To store video and thumbnail files in some distributed file storage.
-User Database: To store user’s information, e.g., name, email, address, etc.
+- **User Database:** To store user’s information, e.g., name, email, address, etc.
-Video metadata storage: A metadata database to store all the information about videos like title, file path in the system, uploading user, total views, likes, dislikes, etc. It will also be used to store all the video comments.
+- **Video metadata storage:** A metadata database that stores all of the information about videos, such as title, system file path, uploading user, total views, likes, dislikes, and so on.
+It will also serve as a repository for all video comments.

 <p align="center">
   <kbd>